Kamp KESSA Equine Facilitated Human Development Sessions

 Family group: Leadership skills, trust, following through, setting boundaries, teamwork, helping not enabling, healthy love and attachment, setting personal and parenting goals, emotional regulation, parenting influences in early development of children, about temperament, emotional control and self regulation.

 Older groups: Self awareness, recognition of poor choices, healthy relationships, saying what you mean, problem solving, teamwork, helping others, leadership, following directions even when you don't want to, listening skills, expressing wants & needs,friendships, emotional regulation, care of self and others and getting your needs met without infringing on the needs of others.

-Camps for children who are unique learners and individual and group sessions are now enrolling children for Summer and Fall.
+Camps for children who are unique learners and individual/group sessions are now enrolling for Fall.

-We can schedule individual sessions any time, and please email Dr T: email@example.com to obtain an application for the 3 day camp sessions for 2014.
-Schedule can be found on Upcoming Events page, and here.
+We can schedule individual sessions any time, and please email Dr T email@example.com to obtain an application for the 3 day camp sessions for 2017-18.
+Schedule can be found on Upcoming Events page.

 Find and follow all the latest fun on Social Media!